Carlo-099/Accounting-System/README.md

 Adding products/services. </br>
 Adding quantity of goods/services for a purchase. </br>
 Generating PDF at the end of the year for accounting need. </br>
-Sending email with reports about sales.</br>
+Sending email with reports about sales.</br>CARLO jAY